Ratings and Reviews

 The Western Wall in Jerusalem is the holiest site in all Judaism and one of our most important traditions is going there to lift your prayer requests before God.
 As we take your prayers to the Wall, we will also be praying for the needs of Israel and Jewish people.

 You can be confident that your donations to The Fellowship are being used conscientiously to do the most good for Israel and Jewish people in need around the world.
 Explore this page to find out how we’re evaluated by trusted charity watchdog groups, read endorsements from key Jewish and Christian leaders, find out what donors and Fellowship aid recipients are saying about the impact of our work, and more.

 The Fellowship regularly submits our financial information to the nation’s most established and respected charity watchdog organizations, and we work hard to receive the highest grades possible for accountability and transparency, and to constantly be improving.
 These organizations use varying rating and ranking criteria, so you can get a comprehensive look at how The Fellowship uses your donations.
 It’s only through the generosity of our supporters that we’re able to do the work that we do.
 It’s important to us that you know your gifts to The Fellowship are being used effectively and efficiently – and we know it’s important to you too!

 We want to thank The Fellowship and its staff and donors for giving us all the assistance necessary to start a new life in Israel.
-We look forward to all the good we believe is awaiting us in our new country.– Artur and Daria, who made aliyah from Ukraine in February 2020
+We look forward to all the good we believe is awaiting us in our new country.

 The Fellowship is a trusted non-profit with decades of experience supporting Jewish people in need – in Israel, the former Soviet Union, and around the world.
 Thanks to our faithful donors, we’re able to fight poverty, provide security, and facilitate aliyah (immigration to Israel) through hundreds of lifesaving projects.